+I have one leg longer than the other.
 My right leg is 9mm shorter than my left.
-This is called leg length inequality; also known as leg length deficiency, leg length insufficiency, or short leg.
+This is called leg length inequality, also known as leg length deficiency, leg length insufficiency, or short leg.

 A review by Gary Knutson – published in 2005 in Chiropractic and Osteopathy, used LLI data from 1970-2005.
 All the studies reviewed were selected because they used accurate radiological methods to determine anatomic LLI.
-Those that failed to used accurate radiological methods were excluded from his review.
+Those that failed to use accurate radiological methods were excluded from his review.

-Prevalence of leg-length inequality
+Prevalence of Leg-Length Inequality

 It seems a much higher percentage of the population has LLI closer to 5 mm.